Tazaf/ionicitude/README.md

 ## Boring (but important) explanations ahead!

 It's very important to understand that when the Wikitude plugin launches an AR View, it does not so in the context of your Ionic App.
-It creates a completely new, independant, agnostic WebView, that comes over your Ionic App's view (check the following diagram).
+It creates a completely new, independant, agnostic WebView, that comes over your Ionic App view (check the following diagram).
 That means that all your data, scopes, services, controllers or whatever your app is using are complete strangers for the AR View.

 ![New AR View - Diagram](docs/new-ar-view.jpg)